DLTcollab/sse2neon/README.md

 * [Krita](https://invent.kde.org/graphics/krita) is a cross-platform application that offers an end-to-end solution for creating digital art files from scratch built on the KDE and Qt frameworks.
 * [libCML](https://github.com/belosthomas/libCML) is a SLAM library and scientific tool, which include a novel fast thread-safe graph map implementation.
 * [libhdfs3](https://github.com/ClickHouse/libhdfs3) is implemented based on native Hadoop RPC protocol and Hadoop Distributed File System (HDFS), a highly fault-tolerant distributed fs, data transfer protocol.
+* [libpll-2](https://github.com/xflouris/libpll-2) is a C library for Phylogenetic Likelihood.
 * [libpostal](https://github.com/openvenues/libpostal) is a C library for parsing/normalizing street addresses around the world using statistical NLP and open data.
 * [libscapi](https://github.com/cryptobiu/libscapi) stands for the "Secure Computation API", providing  reliable, efficient, and highly flexible cryptographic infrastructure.
 * [libstreamvbyte](https://github.com/wst24365888/libstreamvbyte) is a C++ implementation of [StreamVByte](https://arxiv.org/abs/1709.08990).